-Marlon received his bachelor’s and master’s degrees on a full scholarship at the Colburn Conservatory of Music in Los Angeles, as a classical student of Peter Lloyd from 2009-2015.
-An avid orchestral musician, Marlon has performed for conductors such as Nicholas McGegan, Gerard Schwarz, Bramwell Tovey, Richard Kaufman, David Newman, James Conlon, Giancarlo Guerrero, Sir Neville Marriner and Gustavo Dudamel.
-He has studied with Douglas Basye, Assistant Principal Bass of the Pacific Symphony, Dennis Trembly, Co-Principal Bass of the Los Angeles Philharmonic, and Leigh Mesh, Associate Principal Bass of the Metropolitan Opera Orchestra in New York.
-Marlon served as Principal Bass for the American Youth Symphony conducted by Alexander Treger, and Associate Principal Bass of YMF Debut Orchestra.
+Marlon received his bachelor’s and master’s degrees on a full scholarship at the Colburn Conservatory of Music in Los Angeles, as a classical bass student of Peter Lloyd from 2009-2015.
+An avid orchestral musician, Marlon has performed for top conductors such as Gustavo Dudamel, Nicholas McGegan, Gerard Schwarz, David Newman, James Conlon, Richard Kaufman, Bramwell Tovey, Giancarlo Guerrero and the late Sir Neville Marriner.
+He has studied with Douglas Basye (Pacific Symphony), Dennis Trembly (Los Angeles Philharmonic), and Leigh Mesh (Metropolitan Opera Orchestra).
+Marlon served as Principal Bass and Associate Principal Bass for the American Youth Symphony, YMF Debut Orchestra, and Kontrapunktus.
 He has performed with the San Diego Symphony as a substitute bassist, and has recorded TV-film sessions for artists such as Seth MacFarlane, Michael Giacchino and John Trapanese.

 In 2010 and again 2011, Marlon was selected to participate in the highly acclaimed Verbier Festival Orchestra in Switzerland.
 During his membership, he performed under the baton of Charles Dutoit, Valery Gergiev, Neeme Järvi, Rafael Frühbeck de Burgos and Yuri Temirkanov among others.
-He performed with soloists such as Mischa Maisky, Leonidas Kavakos, Yuri Bashmet, Lisa Batiashvilli, Yuja Wang, and Deborah Voigt.
+He performed with international soloists such as Mischa Maisky, Leonidas Kavakos, Yuri Bashmet, Lisa Batiashvilli, Yuja Wang, and Deborah Voigt.